winkelict/TinyATCommandParser/README.md

 *Each function call matches a color, found values and positions searched on are underlined with this color*

 ### Two parameters
-1. Get a parameter of a command and use an extra search criteria on another parameter or text body line
+1. Get a parameter of a command and use an extra search criteria on another parameter or text body line, in this case getValueNoListFilter has to be used.
 2. Same but use a list of values as the extra search criteria.
 There will be a match if the response value matches ANY of the values in the list.
 3. if needed use the has[] version to check for existence of 2 values and return a boolean.